chrisppy/feed/README.md

 `feed` is a rust library for creating channels feeds and parsing channels feeds from an URL and retrieving the elements.

-**The next version will be 2.0 and there will be breaking changes to the api**

-**The project is migrating to use the rss library for reading and writing rss feeds**

 ## Use